 “I want them to challenge themselves and create something new.
 I will be introducing allegory, colour symbolism and iconography to the artists, and the reason I want the theme to incorporate allegory is that it is a very important tool to communicate symbolically a deeper meaning, whether it’s spiritual, moral or political,” she said.

 “It’s hard for me to express how excited I am about this project, it’s something that I believe in profoundly – educating the public through an exhibition and hopefully bringing about empathy and awareness.”

 The New Beginnings Art Exhibition, supported by Marrickville Council, will be held at Chrissie Cotter Gallery in Camperdown from 17–26 June.
 Forming part of the New Beginnings: Refugee Arts & Culture Festival, the exhibition will feature visual art, photography, multimedia, installation and screenings.

-New Beginnings 2016 is a family friendly, all ages festival held during Refugee Week that celebrates the talent and diversity of people from refugee backgrounds.
-Featuring live music and dance performances, workshops, food and market stalls, the festival will be held on June 18, from 10–4pm at Tumbalong Park in Darling Harbour.
+New Beginnings 2016 is a family-friendly, all-ages festival held during Refugee Week that celebrates the talent and diversity of people from refugee backgrounds.
+Featuring live music and dance performances, workshops, food and market stalls, the festival will be held on June 18, from 10 am – 4 pm at Tumbalong Park in Darling Harbour.